Danielratmiroff/myblog/posts/loadtest.md

 &nbsp;

-With locust you can test your server fairly quickly with its simple setup
+With locust you can test your server fairly quickly with its simple setup.

 Its configuration is also well docummented, take a look at their official site:
 [Locust documentation](https://docs.locust.io/en/stable/writing-a-locustfile.html)